Every major media player has added toolbars, update managers, streaming integrations, and UI chrome that slows it down.

 MKV, MP4, AVI, MOV, WebM, and FLV containers all work immediately.

-If you have been searching for separate video codecs or audio codecs just to get a specific file to play, mpv makes most of that unnecessary.
+If you have been searching for separate video codecs or audio codecs just to get a single file to play, mpv makes most of that unnecessary in one download.

 Hardware Acceleration on Windows 10 and 11

-mpv supports DXVA2 and D3D11VA hardware decoding on Windows, meaning your GPU handles the heavy lifting for HEVC and AV1 playback instead of your CPU.
+mpv supports DXVA2 and D3D11VA hardware decoding on Windows, meaning your GPU handles HEVC, AV1, and VP9 playback instead of your CPU.

-This matters for 4K content, where software-only decoding would stutter on mid-range machines.
+This matters most for 4K content, where software-only decoding stutters on mid-range machines.

 Performance on Older Hardware